 The aim of this paper is to explore how trends in the Index of Economic Well-being (IEWB) change when subjected to different measures of poverty.
 Specifically, this paper will examine the differences between the IEWB estimated using the Low Income Cut-Off (LICO) and using the Low Income Measure (LIM) as the poverty threshold.
-This analysis uses the recently updated database for the IEWB in Canada and its provinces (Osberg and Sharpe, 2011b)1 and decomposes the differences in the long-run trend of the IEWB caused by changing the poverty indicators from LIM-based to LICO-based.
-The paper details the manipulations applied to poverty indicators in the order of calculation within the IEWB: the differences in the values of the poverty indicators (Section II), combined with implicit weights produced by linear scaling (Section III), explain differences in the IEWB's components caused by the change in poverty measure (Section IV).
+This analysis uses a recently updated database for the IEWB in Canada and its provinces (Osberg and Sharpe, 2013)2 and decomposes the differences in the long-run trend of the IEWB caused by changing the poverty indicators from LIM-based to LICO-based.
+The paper details the manipulations applied to poverty indicators (Section II), combined with implicit weights produced by linear scaling (Section III), explain differences in the IEWB's components caused by the change in poverty measure (Section IV).
 These differences in its components aggregate to final differences in the IEWB.